Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Challenging Neutrality: Emotion in Data Visualizations

-In summary, rhetoric in communication design can enable sense-making through visual messages, foster a shared visual language to bridge differences, and reduce ambiguity.
-It facilitates expression, freedom, truth-seeking, and the communication of public concerns, potentially leading to shifts in perspectives, attitudes, or behaviors by fostering social consensus~\cite{kim2010speculative}.
-However, it is important to note that the effectiveness of rhetoric can have inherent risks and requires careful and responsible use.
-Misuse can also occur in data visualization without using rhetoric, for example, when incorrect data are presented or when misleading visual techniques are applied~\cite{pandey2015deceptive}.
+Building on this, rhetoric in communication design is crucial in enabling sense-making through visual messages, fostering a shared visual language that bridges differences and reduces ambiguity.
+It facilitates expression and freedom and supports truth-seeking and the communication of public concerns, potentially leading to shifts in perspectives, attitudes, or behaviors by fostering social consensus~\cite{kim2010speculative}.
+However, it is important to recognize that the effectiveness of rhetoric comes with inherent risks and requires careful and responsible application.
+Misuse can occur even without intentional rhetoric, as seen in data visualization, where inaccuracies may arise from presenting incorrect data or applying misleading visual techniques~\cite{pandey2015deceptive}.
+Appealing to emotions poses potential downsides, which are addressed in the following section.